-Scientist, the ISDC, the IBAS team and the instrument teams, by analysing the INTEGRAL data over a two-days long window centred on the GW trigger times.
+The respective MoU teams will analyse the INTEGRAL data over a two-days long window centred on the GW trigger and ultra-high energy neutrino event times.
 Searches for new transient sources on timescales from a fraction of a second to hours will be carried out using algorithms mostly derived from the automatic search of GRBs performed with the IBAS system.
 Note that GRBs are detected in real-time by the IBAS system; their position, trigger time, duration, flux estimate, as well as time history recorded by the SPI-ACS are public (see Section 4.1.6).
 GRB data rights are normally assigned to PIs with an accepted GRB proposal (Section 5.3).
-In the case a GW event coincides with such a GRB, however, the PIs will be notified and the data rights are transferred to the INTEGRAL Project.
-The MoU team and the PIs will handle the event according to the MoU.
+In the case a GW event or an ultra-high energy neutrino event coincides with such a GRB, however, the PIs will be notified and the data rights are transferred to the INTEGRAL Project.
+The MoU teams and the PIs will handle the event according to the MoUs.

-Whenever a candidate electro-magnetic counterpart of a GW event is reported by the LIGO/VIRGO consortium, additional follow-up observations by INTEGRAL may be desired.
-In this case, the INTEGRAL Project will decide whether or not such observations are performed, maintaining the required level of confidentiality within the MoU.
+Whenever a candidate electro-magnetic counterpart of a GW event is reported by the LIGO/VIRGO consortium or to an ultra-high energy neutrino event, additional follow-up observations by INTEGRAL may be desired.
+In this case, the INTEGRAL Project will decide whether or not such observations are performed, maintaining the required level of confidentiality within the MoUs.